panyan7/algorithm/README.md

 - Are there precision errors?
 Specifically, when you use Python, int and float has different precisions, and float cannot represent large integers well.
 - Did you confuse = and ==?
 - For max flow, is the capacity constraint on edges or vertices?
 - Did you change n and k to long long when it is necessary?
+Especially when you use something like `k * (k - 1) / 2`.
 - Did you use 1 to n or 0 to n-1?
 In the previous case, did you use `i <= n` instead of `i < n`?